superseriousbusiness/gotosocial/docs/configuration/database.md

 # See: https://www.sqlite.org/pragma.html#pragma_cache_size
 #
 # More is not necessarily better for caches.
 They need to be tuned to the
 # workload.
-The defaults should be plenty for most instances, and you should
+The defaults should be plenty for most instances and you shouldn't
+# change it.
+If you do change it, ensure you mention this when requesting help
-# consult with the developers in the GoToSocial Help channel on Matrix first.
+# in the GoToSocial Help channel.
 #
 # Examples: ["0", "2MiB", "8MiB", "64MiB"]
 # Default: "8MiB"